Dre Campbell Farm

 Takeaway

-Crop residue and animal droppings or dung have been composted to produce healthy plant fertilizers.
+Crop residue and animal droppings, also known as dung, are composted to create healthy plant fertilizers.
 This type of fertilization is regularly and successfully employed in organic agriculture.
-Using manure correctly can help promote healthy plants.

 Add comment